vivsvaan/JWT-Auth-Django-Rest-Framework/README.md

-# JWT-Authentication-Django-Rest-Framework
+# JWT-Authentication
-JWT Authentication in Django Rest Framework
+JWT Authentication using Django Rest Framework and Angular